-One of the most common complaints the QM Careers Centre receives from recruiters and employers in all sectors is that the quality of student and graduate emails is poor and, quite frankly, unprofessional.
+One of the most common complaints we receive from recruiters and employers in all sectors is that the quality of student and graduate emails is poor and, quite frankly, unprofessional.
 We’ve compiled some of our top tips to help you write your emails like a true professional.

 - Grammar is key.
 Don’t use abbreviations (e.g. LOL, ROFL) and always use capital letters at the start of a sentence and make sure you use punctuation.
 Also, be sure to capitalise the letter ‘I’ when you are referring to yourself in a sentence.
 A lowercase ‘i’ throughout an email is a big turnoff to employers.

 - Re-read all written content.
 It’s easy to make little mistakes.
 Always check for spelling and grammar errors before sending an email.

 - Know your Cc’s from your Bcc’s.
 Cc means ‘copying’ someone into your email.
 The term originates from when people used to use typewriters and had to ‘carbon copy’ (or Cc) another recipient into the letter.